-A charge of battery means that another person has accused you of intentionally using physical force against him or her.
+You might be in need of a Battery Attorney if you’ve came across a charge of battery which means that another person has accused you of intentionally using physical force against him or her.
 In Nevada the other person does not need to have physical injuries for you to be convicted of battery.

 Battery is a serious criminal conviction that will stay on your record, making it more difficult to find employment or rent housing.

 With your future on the line, you need an experienced Las Vegas battery lawyer by your side.
 A knowledgeable attorney can help you build a strong case for your defense, giving you the best opportunity to either avoid a conviction or receive the lowest penalty possible, or even dismissal of the case.

 What Is Battery?

 When charged with battery, you are being accused of the following:

 - Physically touching or using unlawful force on someone